Theonlysmartboy/Theonlysmartboy/README.md

-### Hi there, I am Joseph Odhiambo, commonly known as The Only Smart Boy for those who love long texts and TOSBY for those who prefer short texts.
-I do web desktop & mobile dev 👋
+### Hi there, I am Joseph Odhiambo, commonly known as The Only Smart Boy for you who loves long texts and TOSBY for you who prefers short texts.
+I do web, desktop & mobile dev 👋

 - 🔭 I’m currently working as a software developer